LukeAnglin/WebApp/categories/Happiness/The-Happiness-Advantage.md

 #### On Others

 Don't just focus on this for yourself - prime others!
-Leaders <span class="keyword1">will utilize priming</span> to encourage their employees!
+Leaders <span class="red">will utilize priming</span> to encourage their employees!

 > . . . the best managers and leaders view each interaction as an opportunity to prime their employees for excellence